Master of Social Work (MSW) Programs in Connecticut - Campus and Online

 Traditional Campus-Based MSW Programs in Connecticut

-Fairfield University offers a traditional MSW program in a hybrid, low-residency format that includes online courses and a number of campus-based seminars that students are required to attend.
-This is a full-time, cohort-based program in which groups of students progress at the same pace through 60 credits of coursework, including 900 hours of field education, and then graduate together after two years.
-The program has a clinical social work specialization with a focus on social justice and social change for individuals, families, groups, organizations, and communities.
-In addition, students may elect in the second year of the program to complete a Sexual and Gender Minority Mental Health concentration.
-Fairfield University’s MSW program, which is offered through the university’s School of Education and Human Development, is currently in the candidacy phase for CSWE accreditation.
+Fairfield University’s School of Education and Human Development offers a traditional MSW program in a hybrid, low-residency format that includes online courses and a number of campus-based seminars that students are required to attend.
+This is a full-time, cohort-based program in which groups of students progress at the same pace through 60 credits of coursework.
+The program has a Clinical Specialist specialization with a focus on clinical work, social justice, and social change for individuals, families, groups, organizations, and communities.
+Coursework in the program covers social justice and diversity, narrative and solutions-focused therapy, clinical skills in social work practice, and social work research and program evaluation.
+Students may elect in the second year of the program to complete a Sexual and Gender Minority Mental Health concentration.
+All students must complete 900 hours of field practicum, divided between a 450-hour field experience in their first year and a 450-hour advanced field experience in their second year.

 Quinnipiac University has a fully campus-based, traditional MSW program with a curriculum that provides professional training and instruction in health and mental health social work.
-The program’s 60-credit curriculum requires 1000 hours of field education, fulfilling the training requirements for licensure eligibility in clinical social work.
+The program’s 60-credit curriculum requires 900 hours of field education, fulfilling the training requirements for licensure eligibility in clinical social work.
+The curriculum for this program covers social work practice with diverse individuals and groups, combating oppression, clinical assessments, and advanced research in designing social work interventions.
 Full-time students can complete the Quinnipiac University traditional MSW program in two years; students who opt for part-time enrollment can choose between three-year or four-year extended tracks.

 Sacred Heart University’s School of Health Sciences offers a campus-based traditional MSW program with two specialization options: Direct Clinical Practice, and Direct Community Practice.
 The program is designed to be completed in two years of full-time enrollment.
-Campus classes are held one day per week while school is in session and field education requirements are assigned as follows: 550 hours of generalist field education in year one; and 550 hours of specialized Direct Clinical Practice or Direct Community Practice field education in year two.
+The program’s courses cover diversity and social justice, social systems’ impact on human behavior, social work research methods, clinical assessments and diagnoses, fighting racism, and integrated social work practice.
+In addition to attending classes on-campus, students have the option of taking some of their courses online to create a hybrid program of study.
+Students also complete 1000 hours of field practicum: 500 hours of generalist field education in year one; and 500 hours of specialized Direct Clinical Practice or Direct Community Practice field education in year two.
+In addition, all students must complete a Capstone Project that integrates social work theory, practice, and leadership.

-Southern Connecticut State University (SCSU) has a traditional MSW program that offers some online instruction but that is primarily campus based.
-The program, which is offered through SCSU’s Department of Social Work, has a Community Practice: Community Organization, Policy, and Leadership specialization, as well as a Clinical Practice specialization with five concentrations options: Children and Families; Families and Elders; Mental Health and Substance Use: Co-Occurring Disorders; and Social Work in School Settings.
-Students in SCSU’s traditional MSW program, regardless of their area of specialization, must complete 1100 hours of site-based field education, including 600 hours in their chosen specialization/concentration.
+Southern Connecticut State University (SCSU) has a traditional, campus-based MSW program that also has online course options so students can pursue a more flexible, hybrid course of study.
+The program, which is offered through SCSU’s Department of Social Work, has a Community Practice: Community Organization, Policy, and Leadership specialization, as well as a Clinical Practice specialization with five concentration options: Children and Families; Families and Elders; Mental Health and Substance Use: Co-Occurring Disorders; and Social Work in School Settings.
+Regardless of their area of specialization, students take courses that prepare them to engage in social welfare policy advocacy, work with diverse individuals and groups, combat sociopolitical oppression, and apply research to social program development.
+The Clinical Practice specialization features courses in advanced clinical practice methods with individuals, groups, and family systems, while the Community Practice specialization includes courses on community welfare, leadership and management, and social administration.
+All students must complete 950 hours of site-based field education, including 550 hours in their chosen specialization.
 The 60-credit program has two-year and three-year completion plans.

 The University of Connecticut (UConn) has a traditional, campus-based MSW program that it offers through its School of Social Work.
 The program has three concentrations: Community Organizing (CORG); Individuals, Groups, and Families Practice (IGFP); and Policy Practice (POPR).
+In addition, students can specialize further in one of three Focused Areas of Study (FAS): International Issues in Social Work, Health and Wellness, and Gender and Social Justice.
+Required courses cover micro and macro practice foundations, social work research methods, and racial oppression.
+Depending on their concentration, students can explore courses in areas like grassroots organizing, clinical conditions, political advocacy, program development, human rights, international development, social gerontology, health equity, and LGBTQ+ experiences.
 Students can complete the program in two years of full-time enrollment, or they can opt for part-time enrollment and graduate in three or four years.
-The 60-credit program requires a total of 1200 field education hours.
+The 60-credit program requires a total of 960 field education hours.

 The University of Saint Joseph (USJ) has a traditional MSW program that uses hybrid course delivery, combining in-person, campus-based classes with online instruction.
-The 60-credit program has a Clinical Social Work curriculum with three specialization options: Health/Behavioral Health; Veterans Services; and Children and Families.
+The 61-credit program has a Clinical Social Work curriculum with three specialization options: Health and Mental Health; Veterans Services; and Child and Family Services.
 Students in the program have the option of a two-year, full-time completion plan, or a part-time plan that takes three years to complete.
-The program requires students to engage in 1180 hours of site-based field experiences.
+Courses in the program cover history of social policy; culture, diversity, and human rights; advocacy and social justice; advanced clinical practice; community-engaged research; and community mental health.
+The program requires students to engage in 1080 hours of site-based field experiences.

 Online